Apple Jelly.

 - Boil twenty minutes, and add an equal quantity of heated sugar; boil five minutes, skim, and turn in glasses.

-- Put in a sunny window, and let stand twentyfour hours.
+- Put in a sunny window, and let stand twenty-four hours.

 - Cover, and keep in a cool, dry place.